Undergraduate Programs

 Undergraduate Minors | Our department offers a minor in Nuclear Engineering and a minor in Health Physics, typically to students in science, math or engineering majors. |

 Accelerated Tracks | Accelerated Bachelor’s/Master’s (ABM) Program for BS-MS and BS-MNE.
 The ABM program is open to nuclear engineering majors with a 3.5 overall GPA average and a 3.25 average in science, math and engineering courses.
-It allows students to complete two degrees in a shorter time.
 Students are advised on what graduate-level courses to take in their undergraduate senior year; these courses will count for undergraduate and graduate-level graduation requirements.
 Once enrolled in NE 301, contact Lisa Marshall for paperwork completion. |

 Total Credit Hours to Graduate | 123 |